manfrommar/mono-ubuntu1604/README.md

 # mono-ubuntu1604
-mono with screen based on ubuntu 16.04 (for run opensim on mono).

 mono with screen based on ubuntu 16.04 (for run opensim on mono 4.6.2.7). mono 4.6.2.7 works for opensim and https ssl , as other higher versions are not working anymore.

 it will put opensim to screen as setup in /opt/opensim/bin/autostart.sh